Gallopsled/pwntools/README.md

 # Installation

+pwntools is best supported on Ubuntu 12.04 and 14.04, but most functionality should work on any Posix-like distribution (Debian, Arch, FreeBSD, OSX, etc.).

 ## Prerequisites

 In order to get the most out of `pwntools`, you should have the following system libraries installed.